 Now, you should click on any one of the thumbnails to get a larger image.
 You can adjust the size of your window to get an image up to 1680 pixels across – the size of the images we uploaded (from their original size of 6000 or 4800 pixels across).
 After getting the larger image you should then click on the small “i” icon (information) in the upper right corner.
 This will open something like:

 Now you should see the “info” side panel.
 Any text we have added to explain the photo will appear here at the top, followed by the camera settings and the type of camera.
 (The size of the image is after my reduction – the originals were larger.)
 Note that if we didn’t add any text the line may say “OLYMPUS DIGITAL CAMERA”or something similar by default.

 If you don’t see the info side panel you should click on the “i” in the upper right corner.
 The panel should open.
 You can present a nice “clean” slide show without the information panel open but you really need to display the info panel to be able to fully understand the reasons why we are showing the slides.

 Since we often make corrections or additions to our talks, this is an easier way to update the information related to any photo on our website.

 Australia with a birding focus (2017)

-We have prepared a three-part talk mostly based on our recent seventy-day 2016 trip to Australia, but also including some material from an earlier (2010) trip.
+We have prepared a three-part talk mostly based on a seventy-day 2016 trip to Australia, but also including some material from an earlier (2010) trip.
 The material is somewhat too long for a single talk, and we have split it into three distinct Australian regions, the tropical north, the southwest and the east.